saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <img src="assets/TRT1.03A.png" alt="Create project directory" width="400"/>

 To start the toolkit and create your testrunner project, run the command `saucectl new`, then choose the Cypress framework.
-Choose the region nearest to you, and you should have the SauceCTL client up and running.
+Choose the region nearest to you, and you should have the Saucectl client up and running.

 <img src="assets/TRT1.03B.png" alt="Choose a framework with Sauce C T L" width="800"/>